|

 Fluorite, Ricolite, Travertine, Malachite polished, Ocean

-Jasper, Lepidolite, Carborundum, Apache Tears, shells, shell
+Jasper, Lepidolite, Carborundum, Apache Tears

 COPPER from Michigan